Last Updated and Effective Date - January 16, 2020

-We also may share other information with third parties in a manner that does not identify particular users, including, for example, aggregated information.
+We also may share other information with third parties in a manner that does not identify particular users, including, for example, aggregated or deidentified information.

 Some of the content, advertising, and functionality on our Services may be provided by third parties that are not affiliated with us.
 Such third parties include, for example:

 Note that some of these companies participate in industry-developed programs designed to provide consumers with choices about whether to receive targeted ads.
 To learn more and to opt out of such targeted advertising from participating companies, please visit the websites of the Network Advertising Initiative, Digital Advertising Alliance, and the Digital Advertising Alliance of Canada.
 Please also see the Your Choices section in connection with tailored advertising below.

 You have a number of choices about how we handle information we collect and receive about you.